-Origin of the CCC
+Origin of the CCC 1

-CCC Charter Act

-Management of CCC 4
+CCC Charter Act Management of CCC 2

-Financing CCC 4
+4

-Borrowing Authority 5
+5 7 7

-Non-Borrowing Authority Appropriations 7

-Issues for Congress

-ExpansionRestrictions on Use

 Conclusion

 Figures

 Figure 1.
 CCC's Borrowing Authority 5

 Figure 2.
-CCC Net Realized Losses
+CCC Net Realized Losses 6

 Contacts

 Author Contact Information 11

 he Commodity Credit Corporation (CCC) has served as the financial institution for carrying out federal farm commodity price support and production programs since 1933.
 It is a wholly government-owned entity that exists solely to finance authorized programs that support U.S. agriculture.
 It is subject to the supervision and direction of the Secretary of Agriculture at the U.S. Department of Agriculture (USDA).
-The CCC mission began as mostly commodity support but over time has expanded to include an increasingly broad array of programs-export and commodity programs, resource conservation, disaster assistance, agricultural research, and bioenergy development.
+The CCC mission was conceived mostly as one of commodity support, but over time it has expanded to include an increasingly broad array of programs, including export and commodity programs, resource conservation, disaster assistance, agricultural research, and bioenergy development.

-While CCC operates according to a large number of statutory authorities, its broad powers allow it to carry out almost any operation required to meet its objectives of supporting U.S. agriculture.
-This broad mandate and significant borrowing authority has traditionally drawn little attention.
-For most of its history, CCC's responsibilities have expanded, but Congress has recently taken actions to prohibit the funding of various CCC activities.
-These prohibitions highlight a tension between authorizers and appropriators-as well as Congress and the Administration-when it comes to the use of the CCC.
-These restrictions also raise questions related to what the CCC is, how it operates, what it is currently used for, and what it may be used for in the future.
+While CCC operates according to a large number of statutory authorities, its broad powers allow it to carry out almost any operation required to meet the objectives of supporting U.S. agriculture.
+This broad mandate, and its significant borrowing authority, has traditionally drawn little attention.
+For most of its history, CCC's responsibilities have been expanded through legislative directives such as the farm bill.
+Recently, Congress took actions to limit the discretional uses of CCC funds through restrictions in appropriations language.
+These restrictions highlight a tension between authorizers and appropriators when it comes to the use of the CCC (see "Tension Between Authorizers and Appropriators" box).
+While these restrictions have since been removed, questions remain about what the CCC is, how it operates, what its current uses are, and what it may be used for in the future.
 This report provides a brief review of CCC's unique history, funding structure, general operation, and recent issues associated with its use.
-Other CRS reports cover in detail programs and activities authorized through CCC.1
+Other CRS reports cover in detail programs and activities authorized through CCC.